Skip to content

 dotnet add package Surefire.Redis

-builder.Services.AddSurefire(options =>
+builder.Services.AddSurefire(options => options.UseRedis());

-• High-throughput workloads where claim latency matters
+• High-throughput workloads where claim and scheduling latency matter.

-• Teams already running Redis infrastructure
+• Teams already running Redis infrastructure.